Our Family Resource Coordinator works closely with CDC program staff, external agencies, and parents, providing assistance in a variety of ways:

 Grief and loss affect all people regardless of their age and level of development.
 Children often do not have the skills to be able to recognize, express or accept their grief.
 The Rainbows program helps children develop the skills to grow beyond the pain of loss they are experiencing.
 Children will also get the opportunity to offer support to their peers as part of the Sunbeams program which will help to build the children’s self esteem and enable children to form trusting relationships with their peers.

-Program facilitators include our Early Childhood Education staff and our Family Resource Worker.
+Program facilitators include our Early Childhood Education staff and our Family Resource Coordinator.

 A seven-hour workshop to help children understand what having a brother or sister with special needs means to their family.
 These groups also focus on how the sibling can find constructive and appropriate ways to express their feelings and to get their needs met.